 The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgments.
-The communication of a critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.
+The communication of a critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-Evaluation of prepaid research and development expenses
+Evaluation of prepaid and accrued research and development expenses

-As discussed in Note 3 to the consolidated financial statements, research and development costs are expensed as incurred and consist primarily of funds paid to third parties for the provision of services for product candidate development, clinical and preclinical development and related supply and manufacturing costs, and regulatory compliance costs.
-At the end of the reporting period, the Company compares the payments made to third-party service providers to the estimated progress towards completion of the research or development objectives.
+As discussed in Note 3 to the consolidated financial statements, research and development costs are expensed as incurred and consist primarily of funds paid to third parties for the provision of services for product candidate development, clinical and preclinical development and related supply and manufacturing costs, as well as regulatory compliance costs.
+At the end of each reporting period, the Company compares the payments made to third-party service providers to the estimated progress towards completion of the research or development objectives.
 Such estimates are subject to change as additional information becomes available.
 Depending on the timing of payments to the service providers and the progress that the Company estimates has been made as a result of the service provided, the Company may record net prepaid or accrued expense related to these costs.

-We identified the evaluation of prepaid research and development expenses for a certain contract manufacturing organization (CMO) used by the Company for the production of pre-clinical and clinical trial materials as a critical audit matter.
-Specifically, evaluating the sufficiency of audit evidence obtained over associated costs incurred for the services provided by the identified CMO required especially subjective auditor judgment due to the nature of evidence available regarding progress towards completion of underlying phases within the statements of work.
+We identified the evaluation of prepaid and accrued research and development expenses for contract manufacturing organizations (CMOs) used by the Company for supply and manufacturing of pre-clinical and clinical trial materials and commercial materials, including manufacturing validation batches, as a critical audit matter.
+Specifically, evaluating the sufficiency of audit evidence obtained over associated costs incurred for the services provided by the CMOs required especially subjective auditor judgment due to the nature of evidence available regarding progress towards completion of underlying phases within the statements of work.

 The following are the primary procedures we performed to address this critical audit matter.
-For the selected CMO, we examined (1) statement of work terms, (2) payments, and (3) communications received from the CMO related to the status of underlying phases within the statements of work, and compared them to the Company's schedule of costs incurred as of year-end.
-We also confirmed the status of underlying phases within the statements of work directly with the selected CMO.
-We assessed the sufficiency of audit evidence obtained related to prepaid research and development expenses related to statements of work with the selected CMO by evaluating the cumulative results of the audit procedures.
+We examined (1) statements of work, (2) payments, and (3) communications received from the CMOs related to the status of underlying phases within the statements of work, and compared them to the Company's schedules of costs incurred as of year-end.
+We also confirmed the status of underlying phases within the statements of work directly with the CMOs.
+We assessed the sufficiency of audit evidence obtained related to prepaid and accrued research and development expenses related to statements of work with the CMOs by evaluating the cumulative results of the audit procedures.